Horgix/click-count-app/README.md

-**This application should be deployed automatically on and by the infrastructure described in [another project](TODO).
+**This application should be deployed automatically on and by the infrastructure described in [another project](https://github.com/Horgix/click-count-infra), based on Docker, Mesos/Marathon and GitLab CI.
 Most of the content is in the documentation of the infrastructure project, so make sure to check it.**

 # What it does

-This basic application basically just counts clicks on a button and stores the number of clicks in redis.
+This application basically just counts clicks on a button and stores the number of clicks in redis.
 It exposes 3 endpoints :

 - GET on `rest/click`: get the current click counter value from redis
 - PUT on `rest/click`: increment and get the click counter value; this is what